- About NCAR

 A web-based voting procedure is recommended, but this is not compulsory.

-The EC will meet monthly or more frequently should the need arise.
+The EC will meet at least semi-annually or more frequently should the need arise.
 It is expected that EC Members and Alternate members represent the opinions of their constituents.

 Because communication lies at the center of the NSA mission, a communications plan is outlined below.
 This is in addition to face-to-face communications expected of EC members and in the meetings described in the constitution.

-The NSA Website will be the public face of NSA and placed in the NCAR website at the same entry-level that the Labs and Divisions are currently.
+The NSA Website will be the public face of NSA and placed in the NCAR website at the same entry-level that the Labs and Laboratories are currently.

 Email will be used for internal direct communication, such as: